PaloAltoNetworks/prisma-cloud-docs/api/descriptions/users/password_put.md

-Changes a user's password (i.e. the user that is invoking the API).
+Changes a user's password (the user that is invoking the API).

-The following example command uses curl and basic auth to reaplce user <USER>'s password with <NEWPASSWORD>:
+The following example command uses curl and basic auth to replace `<USER>` password with `<NEWPASSWORD>`:

 ```
 $ curl -k \